Keith-Cancel/rust_style_main/README.md

 - `--extern lang_start=./build/liblang_start.rlib`

 The first one keeps the C runtime start files out of it.
-The second one points rustc at the helper crate that ninja built.
+The second one points rustc at the helper crate/lib that ninja built.

 ## Notes